Hack4Eugene/SpeedUpAmerica/README.md

 $ docker-compose up --build frontend
 ```

+If `docker-compose ps` continues to throw an "Exit 1" error for any process after rebuilding the frontend, please ensure that your machines firewall permissions allow the applications.
+After you set your firewall permissions, you will need to close your workflow, restart docker, and restart the app.

 # Data tasks

 There are just the tasks that have been run to populate and prepare the data for operation.
 The other tasks need investigated and documented.